 - For the computer savvy, create Access® databases of historical structures or open space.

 In 2009, the New Jersey State Legislature enacted the Citizen Service Act, which requires all municipalities to follow a uniform process to allow all citizens an equal opportunity and manner in which to express their interest in serving on local boards, commissions and committees.
-Any person interested in serving on a municipal board, commission or committee must file a Volunteer Application Form with the Municipal Clerk to start the process.
+Any person interested in serving on a municipal board, commission or committee must file a Volunteer Application Form with the Borough Clerk to start the process.

 Please consider volunteering and supporting your community.